 Smaller cargo rack

 The Specialized Haul ST strikes a great balance in the cargo bike market.
-It's small enough to be nimble, quick enough to be sporty, yet hefty enough to haul serious cargo.
-It isn't huge or eccentric and aims to easily replace car trips; its versatility is its standout feature.
+It's small enough to be nimble, quick enough to be sporty, yet hefty enough to haul a serious load.
+The bike isn't huge or eccentric and aims to easily replace car trips; its versatility is its standout feature.
+If you're a bicycle aficionado that is sometimes dismayed by the abundance of cheap e-bikes and junky componentry, the Haul is high-quality relief.

-The bike is well-designed, has a fun and confidence-inspiring ride quality, and can fit a wide range of people.
-The large 772Wh battery lets you go farther and with more gear than you ever imagined possible.
-Its 700W hub motor helps the Haul live up to its namesake, allowing it to carry up to 419 pounds.
-The Short Tail design makes the bike easy to move, park, and store but limits capacity.
+The Haul is well-designed, has a fun and confidence-inspiring ride quality, and can fit a wide range of people and gear.
+A large 772Wh battery lets you go farther and with more gear than you ever imagined possible.
+Its 700W hub motor helps the Haul live up to its namesake, allowing it to.. haul up to 419 pounds.
+The Short Tail design makes the bike easy to move, park, and store but limits capacity to just one passenger.
 Assembling this bike was amongst the easiest we've ever experienced, riding away from the box 17 minutes after opening it!
-While we like many things about this bike, its accessories are costly and slightly less impressive.
-If you need even more hauling room, Specialized now makes this bike in a long-tail (LT) version.
+While we like many things about this bike, its accessories are more costly than those from other manufacturers.
+Wanna haul even more?
+Specialized now makes this bike in a long-tail (LT) version.
 The Haul LT's 31" rear rack can handle twice as much gear, multiple kids, and even more panniers.
 Its wheelbase is about 27cm longer, and its carrying capacity goes up to 441 pounds.
 Riders wanting to save some money on a really convenient and utilitarian cargo bike should check out the other 20" wheel offerings, notably, the Aventon Abound, Lectric XPedition, and the KBO Ranger.

 Long-Term Thoughts: We've ridden the Haul ST for several months now and have some additional thoughts on ownership.
 Our battery charger failed and was replaced under warranty at around 1100 miles.
 We broke the plastic pedals and upgraded to a more durable model with more grip.
 The power button on the control unit is not easy to access, especially on cold mornings where gloves hamper our dexterity.
 All that said, this bike is still remarkably fun and especially recommended for those who really like bikes.